Mouni178/Python-Programming/README2.md

 - Day 1 – Completed Introduction to Machine Learning
 - Day 2 - Completed WorkFlow of Machine Learning
-- Day 3 - Complet
+- Day 3 - Completed Types of Machine Learning

 New notes, practice programs, algorithms, and projects will be added regularly as I continue learning Machine Learning.